Economic Self-Sufficiency (ACCESS)

 How can I apply for benefits now that DCF closed storefronts and lobbies?

 - Customers can pick up paper applications outside of your local storefront or lobby.
-Drop box and instructions for customers are available at all storefronts and lobbies to submit information and applications without human interaction.
+Drop box and instructions for customers are available at all storefronts and lobbies to submit information and applications.

 ACCESS Central Mail Center